YouTube-Occ: Learning Indoor 3D Semantic Occupancy Prediction from YouTube Videos: Pre-training Framework

-To train the occupancy model, existing methods directly apply ground-truth occupancy semantics as supervision.
-Instead, we propose a pre-training paradigm, by self-supervised distillation with the assistance of VFM (Vision Foundation Model), powerful 3D voxel representation without the expensive manual annotations.
-Note that our pre-training paradigm involves minimal modification to the architecture of the occupancy network, and therefore is model-agnostic.
-The difference between the occupancy network in the pre-training phase and the fine-tuning phase is only the $D$ of the feature $F_{3D}$.
+Existing methods train occupancy models with ground-truth occupancy semantics as direct supervision.
+We instead propose a self-supervised pre-training paradigm that learns powerful 3D voxel representations via distillation from vision foundation models, avoiding manual annotations.
+Our approach requires only minor architectural changes to the occupancy network: the sole difference between pre-training and fine-tuning is the dimensionality $D$ of the feature $V_{3D}$.
+Thus, the framework is model-agnostic, and we evaluate it on three distinct occupancy networks in Sec.~\ref{sec:exp}.